chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/FileManagementTools.jpg" alt="CK" style="width:9%;margin:0px 0px 0px 10px">

-These tools are the same as the commands in the File menu.
-They are very similar to commands you will have used in other applications.
+These tools are "File Open", "File Save", and "File Save As" , and are the same as the commands in the File menu.
+They are similar to commands you have probably used in many other applications.

-* "File Open" opens either a normal midi file (extension .mid) or a Concert Keyboardist file (extension [CK].mid).
+* General File Managememt
+	* Concert Keyboardist can read any type 0 or type 1 midi file as long as it has the extension ".mid" or ".MID".
+	* Concert Keyboardist files are normal midi files but with an extra invisible track added at the end to hold Concert Keyboardist settings for that score.
+	* When Concert Keyboardist saves a newly imported midi file, "[CK]" is added in front of the extension.
+For example "Mozart Symphony Number 40[CK].mid".
+	* The reason Concert Keyboardist marks its files by adding [CK] in **front** of the extension, and retains the ".mid" extension at the end is so its files can be recognized and opened as midi files by other applications.

+* **"File Open"** asks you to choose and file and displays its score in the main window.
+If it's not a Concert keyboardist file it is imported.

+	* When a just-imported file is saved, Concert Keyboardist will ask for a name.
+The default name is the original name with [CK] added in front of the ".mid" extension.
+It's best to retain the [CK] to allow Concert Keyboardist files to be easily identified and searched for.
-* Opening a normal midi file imports it as a Concert Keyboardist score.
+	* Importing a midi file converts it to a Concert Keyboardist score.
-* "File Save"  saves the current score replacing the file it was loaded from.
+* If "File Save" does one of two things:
-* If you do "File Save" to a newly imported midi file, it is converted to a Concert keyboardist file and [CK] is added to the name in front of the .mid extension.
+	* If "File Save" a newly imported file it will be saves as a Concert keyboardist file.
+The default name is the original name [CK] added in front of the .mid extension.
+	* If this scosaves the current score replacing the file it was loaded from.

 * "File Save As" creates a new file that you can give a different name.
 * You can also open a file by dragging and dropping it on the Concert Keyboardist window.
 * If you try to open a file without saving your edits to the previous file, Concert Keyboardist warns you and gives you a chance to saave your work.